 More information about Philip and his research can be found on the UK Adult ADHD Network and ADHD Genetics Group webpages as well as his research portal on the King’s website.

 #MagicCarpet was a 2017 Unlimited commission.
 Unlimited is an arts commissioning programme that celebrates ambitious work by disabled artists.
 Unlimited is funded by Arts Council England (ACE), and delivered by Shape Arts and Artsadmin.

 David Kelly-Mancaux Erkembode, social media, publicity and curator

-Professor Andrew Stahl, Professor of Fine Art atSlade School of Fine Art, Submit To Love Studios of Headway East London and UK Adult ADHD Network (UKAAN) are #MagicCarpet workshop participants.
+Professor Andrew Stahl, Professor of Fine Art atSlade School of Fine Art, Submit To Love Studios of Headway East London and UK Adult ADHD Network (UKAAN) were #MagicCarpet workshop participants.

-Philip Tan (Philbeat) and Michael Tebinka ( Ohsoweird) will create a legacy film.
+Philip Tan (Philbeat) and Michael Tebinka ( Ohsoweird) created a legacy film.

-Flanders Tapestry will weave the tapestry for the project.
+Flanders Tapestry wove the tapestry for the project.

 Film by Gemma Riggs

 Images and video of I Run and Run, Let Out an Earth Shattering Roar, and Turn into a Giant Octopussy (2.9m X 1.45m) weaved at Flanders Tapestry in Belgium, which has weaved works by Grayson Perry, Laure Prouvost amongst others.